Skip to main content

 Return value

-Return a Promise to update the order asynchronously.
-If the Promise rejects, the address change will be rejected and the buyer must select a different address.
+Return a promise to update the order asynchronously.
+If the promise rejects, the address change will be rejected and the buyer must select a different address.

 Example